 The subject line of the email which I assume came from a hunter reminded me that many in the hunting community are just as intolerant of a coyotes right to kill deer as the non-hunting community is of a hunters right to do the same.

 I am disappointed at the intolerance shown by hunters, but not surprised.
-Over the years, when it comes to coyotes, I’ve heard many hunters say, “kill them all.”
+Over the years, when it comes to a coyote eating deer, I’ve heard many hunters say, “kill them all.”